How to Plant, Grow, and Care for Salvia Sonomensis

 Sonoma sage is a tough plant that handles its own needs more often than not.
 It’s one of the easiest plants to care for and maintain.
 But it does have a few preferences to consider.
 Let’s talk about those.

-When established, Sonoma sage is extremely drought-resistant.
+When established, this perennial is extremely drought-resistant.
 After all, it grows wild in hilly portions of California.
 These regions seldom receive measurable rain during the summer.
 At most, they have a little dew that accumulates overnight.

 But young Salvia sonomensis plants do need more water.
 New plants should be watered at least twice a week to develop their deep root systems.
-Try to avoid wetting down the foliage.
+Avoid wetting down the foliage.
 Instead, use drip irrigation or water at the plant’s base.

 Older plants need at most one light watering session per week, and no watering if it has rained.
 Mulching around the plant’s base will help prevent moisture evaporation.
 During excessive heat, they will tolerate regular summer water in the early morning.
 This simulates the overnight dew which the plants receive.

-Avoid overwatering Sonoma sage.
+Avoid overwatering.
 Sages are perfect for xeriscaping because of their low water needs, though they will tolerate regular summer water.
 Too much water can cause dieback due to fungal root rots.
 When in doubt, skip watering.

 In the wild, creeping sage often is found in coast ranges with gabbro soil types, like the Sierra Nevadas, northern oak woodland areas, and Yellow Pine forest.
 These soils are comprised of decomposing igneous rock, and often hold little water.